plumenetwork/contracts/plume/src/lst/README.md

 - Fees: instant and standard.
 - Buffer: withholdRatio, utilization guard (pause and threshold).
 - Batching: withdrawalQueueThreshold and batchUnstakeInterval (set close to diamond cooldown plus small buffer).

+## Unstake timing
+### TL;DR
+- Instant: seconds, if buffer capacity and policy allow (may be partial).
+- AMM: seconds, if enabled and price is within slippage limits.
+- Standard queue: T_exit ≈ T_to_batch + cooldownInterval + T_keeper.

+### Standard queue explained
+- T_to_batch: time until your validator’s next batch is placed.
+Triggered by reaching `withdrawalQueueThreshold` or by the periodic `batchUnstakeInterval` (worst case you just missed the last batch, so ≤ batchUnstakeInterval).
+If all buckets for that validator are currently cooling, the batch waits until the earliest `nextAvailableTime` across buckets (generally bounded by your ladder spacing/safety buffer).
+- cooldownInterval: the staking diamond’s cooldown (e.g., 21 days on mainnet deployments).
+- T_keeper: sweep and fulfill latency, typically one keeper cycle for `sweepMaturedBuckets(...)` followed by `fulfillRequests(...)` or `fulfillProRata(...)`.

+### Examples
+- Example A (typical): cooldown=21d, batchUnstakeInterval=1h, keeper cadence=5m → 0–1h + 21d + 0–10m.
+- Example B (partial instant): buffer covers 30% now → 30% paid instantly; remaining 70% follows the standard timeline above.

+### Estimating live from views
+- Buffer headroom and queued exits: `getBufferAndQueueStats()`
+- Bucket readiness per validator: `getBucketAvailabilitySummary(validatorId)`
+- Validator processing priority: `getValidatorsToProcess(maxCount)`
+- Ops cadence: keeper frequency for sweep/fulfil in your environment

 ## Public API (stPlumeMinter excerpts)
 ### Buckets and registry